 An acclaimed social and cultural historian of medicine, public health, and epidemics, Dr. Markel is the author, co-author, or co-editor of ten books including the award winning Quarantine!
 East European Jewish Immigrants and the New York City Epidemics of 1892 (Johns Hopkins University Press, 1997; paperback, Johns Hopkins University Press, 1999) and When Germs Travel: Six Major Epidemics That Have Invaded America Since 1900 and the Fears They Have Unleashed (Pantheon Books/Alfred A. Knopf, 2004; paperback Vintage/Random House, 2005).

 Professor Markel’s work has been recognized with numerous grants, honors and awards.
-In 1996, he received the James A. Shannon Director’s Award of the National Institutes of Health and the Burroughs-Wellcome Trust 40th Anniversary History of Medicine Award.
-In 1998, he was named a Centennial Historian of the City of New York and was an inaugural fellow at the Center for Scholars and Writers of the New York Public Library from 1999-2000; in 2003 he received the Arthur Viseltear Award from the American Public Health Association.
+In 1996, he received the James A. Shannon Director’s Award of the National Institutes of Health, the Burroughs-Wellcome Trust 40th Anniversary History of Medicine Award, and the Robert Wood Johnson Generalist Faculty Scholars Award.
+In 1998, he was named a Centennial Historian of the City of New York and was an Inaugural Fellow at the Cullman Center for Scholars and Writers of the New York Public Library for 1999-2000.
+He was elected into the membership of the American Pediatrics Society in 2001.
+In 2003 he received the Arthur Viseltear Award from the American Public Health Association.
+In 2006, he was the John Rich Professor at the University of Michigan Institute for the Humanities.
 In 2007, he received the Theodore Woodward Award from the American Clinical and Climatological Association and the Robert Wood Johnson Health Investigator’s Health Policy Award.
-In 2008, in recognition of his scholarly achievements, he was elected as a Member of the Institute of Medicine of the National Academy of Sciences.
-In 2011, he was appointed to the Institute of Medicine’s Board of Population Health and Public Health Practices and in 2013, he was appointed as Chair of its Section on Social Sciences.
+From 2009 to 2012, Dr. Markel was a senior fellow of the Michigan Society of Fellows.
+He was elected into the membership of the American Epidemiological Society in 2012.